shkBostan/shkBostan/README.md

 ## 🚀 About Me
 - 🔭 Currently teaching **Java Programming** and **Computer Science** at university
-- 💼 Experienced **Java Developer** working with different companies in Iran
+- 💼 Experienced **Java Developer** with professional background in building enterprise applications
+- 🐍 Skilled in **Python** for **Artificial Intelligence** and **Deep Learning** projects
+- 🤖 Worked on research and development related to **AI models** and **data-driven solutions**, with a strong interest in applying them to real-world problems
 - 🌱 Passionate about **system design, monitoring, and distributed systems**
-- ✨ Interested in building real-world projects like **financial systems, monitoring tools, and open-source projects**
+- ✨ Interested in creating impactful projects such as **monitoring tools, AI-based solutions, and open-source projects**

 ---